Best saunas with a view

 (CNN) — There's nothing quite as restorative or relaxing as kicking back in a nice, hot sauna -- except, perhaps, one that comes with a beautiful view.

-From glittering city skylines to tranquil alpine landscapes, we've handpicked eight incredible saunas that have views to match:
+From glittering city skylines to tranquil alpine landscapes, here are eight saunas that also feature stunning views:

 You don't need to climb a mountain to see incredible views of New Zealand's South Island -- some of the best vistas can be enjoyed from the comfort of this award-winning wellness retreat in Glenorchy.
 Its dry-heat sauna is a particularly good vantage point for soaking in some seriously Instagram-worthy views.